MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 * Pie Chart

 Additionally, for a tile to be supported by Data Activator:

 * The data in the tile must not be static
 * The data in the tile must be based on a KQL query
 * The tile must have at most one time range
 * The tile must be filtered by one of the pre-defined time ranges; custom time ranges are not supported
-* The tile must not contain time series data (for example, data created using the *make-series* KQL operator
+* The tile must not contain time series data (for example, data created using the *make-series* KQL operator)

+ For more information, see [Limitations on charts with a time axis](data-activator-get-data-real-time-dashboard.md#limitations-on-charts-with-a-time-axis).

 ## Allowed recipients of email alerts